ARM-software/libGPUInfo/README.md

 into their existing application build system, so no off-the-shelf build system is provided for the library integration.

+# Sample application

-You can also build a simple command line tool that can be used for adhoc testing of devices.
+The repository also contains a simple command line tool that demonstrates use of the API, and which can be used for adhoc testing of devices.
 To build the Android command line tool:

 * Set `ANDROID_NDK_HOME` to the path of your Android NDK install.
 * Run `./android_build.sh [Release|Debug]`.